paulz/paulz.github.io/_posts/2015-11-14-testing-code-that-catches-exceptions.markdown

 Raises an exception if the message is sent to an NSFileHandle object representing a pipe or socket, if the file descriptor is closed, or if any other error occurs in seeking.
 {% endhighlight %}

+So the code that uses seek to file offset has to be wrapped into `@try` block.
+And if we want to report the error we have to have a `@catch` block.

-Here is an example of code that uses `seekToFileOffset` and have to catch exception
+Here is an example of code that uses `seekToFileOffset` with `@try/@catch`

 {% highlight objc %}
 - (BOOL)updateFileAtURL:(NSURL *)fileUrl error:(NSError **)error {